 - Keep your pots or trays warm and moist until the first tiny green shoots start to show.
 Until this happens no light is needed, so opt for a spot with a consistent warm temperature even if it’s not by a window.
 (And also where you won’t forget to check on the plants!)
 Tip: Keep soil moist by covering the pots or trays with some damp cheesecloth or lightweight beeswax cloth, removing often to check for green shoots.

 - When growth is visible, move the pots or trays in a sunny window with at least eight hours of sun or under a grow light.
+If you don’t live in a northern climate, I highly recommend a grow light or greenhouse.

 - Keep spraying the pots until plants are well established.
 Also, make sure there is good air circulation to avoid mold, mildew, or a fungal disease called damping-off.